SadraZg/PythonProjects/README.md

 Stack:
 --
 Implemented Stack using my LinkedList module in Python.
 Currently, the class contains is_empty(), push(), pop(), and print_stack() functions.
-I've implemented the stack using Python built-in functions as well.
+I've implemented the stack using Python built-in list as well.

+Queue:
+--
+Implemented Queue using my LinkedList module in Python.
+Currently, the class contains is_empty(), enqueue(), dequeue(), and print_queue() functions.
+I've implemented the queue using Python built-in list as well.